donutrj/verdigris2/content/Rules/Combat.md

 Leaving a melee requires an agility test, which can be opposed by one enemy's attack.
 Whether it connects or not, you escape the melee.
 ### Ranged Combat
-Ranged combat uses the relevant skill opposed by the defender’s reflex save.
+Ranged combat uses the relevant skill opposed by the defender’s dodge save.

 If the defender is in a melee, the shot suffers from -1 penalty for each participant over 4.
 If the shot misses with 0 SL, then the shooter strikes an unintended target.
 Roll randomly to determine.

-If the defender has a shield while defending from a ranged attack (except for blackpowder weapons) they get a +1 bonus in their reflex save
+If the defender has a shield while defending from a ranged attack (except for blackpowder weapons) they get a +1 bonus in their dodge save
 ### Mounted Combat
 Mounts act on the same turn as their rider.
 Unless trained otherwise, a horse’s natural reaction to danger is to run.
 When trying to convince a horse to take an action outside its training or tendencies, make a charisma test.
 + Once in a melee, a horse will attack perceived threats using its Quality + Bonus similar to  an attack as made by a player.
 This test cannot be pushed.
 + The rider gets a +1 to all melee tests made when on horseback as long as their weapon does not have the Short quality.
 + Ranged weapons cannot be shot or reloaded on horseback without the requisite talents.
-+ When attacking a mounted enemy, you can opt to strike the mount or the rider, the rider uses reflex saves as usual.
++ When attacking a mounted enemy, you can opt to strike the mount or the rider, the rider uses dodge saves as usual.
 + Mounts do not count towards numeric advantages for the purposes of melees
 ### Free Attacks
 Free attacks occur when a participant leaves a melee but also under different circumstances.
 Another example would be when someone is moving through a hostile occupied zone.
 Such as when leaving the building and attempting to flee for the trees when someone is waiting outside for anyone to run by.